Office of Legal Services

 The Office of Legal Services helps college and district personnel avoid and resolve conflict through means like mediation and negotiation.

-This helps us help the Alamo Colleges develop its human capital and its capacity to serve students, employees and the community by conserving precious resources—both human and financial--that the public entrusts to the Alamo Colleges.
+This allows the Alamo Colleges District to develop its human capital and its capacity to serve students, employees and the community by conserving precious resources— both human and financial – that the public entrusts to the Alamo Colleges.

 The office advises and represents the Chancellor and the Alamo Colleges Board of Trustees, Vice Chancellors, Presidents and their administrators, district directors, and others acting on the district's behalf.